MexboxLuis/MexboxLuis/README.md

 ---

-## 🔍 My Goals

-*   **Impactful Development:** Create systems that improve accessibility and usability, making a positive impact on people's lives.
-*   **AI Innovation:** Contribute to the fields of Artificial Intelligence and mobile development through innovative projects.
-*   **Continuous Growth:** Continuously learn, adapt, and grow my skills as a developer to stay at the forefront of technology.

----

 ## 📢 Let's Connect

 I'm always open to discussing new opportunities, collaborations, or just chatting about tech.
 Feel free to reach out to me through the following channels: